ThakurSarveshGit/ComputerVisionProjects/README.md

 ## Project Five: Augmented Reality
 - [ ] Completed

-In this project, I am placing a 3d object() on a flat surface in this project.
+In this project, I am placing a 3d object() on a flat surface.

 # . . .